-The degree of uptake of the bomb-spike in atmospheric 14CO2 into the soil also followed an increasing trend with increasing productivity with the exception that the WOF treatment had more negative Δ^{14} C values than the WF treatment in all years except 1963 (Fig. 3).
-Both modelling scenarios provided good representations of the Δ^{14} C data (Fig. 3, Fig. C1) with scenario 1 (k{pool} values solved for while allocations to pools were fixed using estimates from MIR-PLSR) performing slightly better (Table 4).
+The degree of uptake of the bomb spike in atmospheric 14CO2 into the soil also followed an increasing trend with increasing productivity with the exception that the WOF treatment had more negative Δ^{14} C values than the WF treatment in all years except 1963 (Fig. 3).
+Both modeling scenarios provided good representations of the Δ^{14} C data (Figs. 3, C1) with scenario 1 (k{pool} values solved for while allocations to pools were fixed using estimates from MIR-PLSR) performing slightly better (Table 4).
 In scenario 1, the turnover time (τ) for each pool decreased along the treatment productivity gradient (Fig. 4a).
-In scenario 2 with fixed k{pool} values, the proportion of SOC allocated to the active and slow cycling pools generally increased while the allocation to the resistant pool decreased with increasing productivity (Fig. 4c), although these changes were overestimated relative to actual fraction distributions (Table 2).
-In both scenarios this resulted in a decrease in $\tau{overall}$ from 40- greatest amount of extractable C, the highest basal respiration rate, and the fastest turnover (shortest $t{1/2}$) of respired root exudate C, whereas the reverse was observed for WF.
-Other rotations were intermediate.
+In scenario 2 with fixed k{pool} values, the proportion of SOC allocated to the active and slow cycling pools generally increased while the allocation to the resistant pool decreased with increasing productivity (Fig. 4c),